 The Bachelor of Fine Arts offers immersive and experiential, practice-based studio studies in the following nine areas of specialisation:

 The Melbourne Chancellor’s Scholarship offers very high-achieving students at Melbourne a guaranteed place in the graduate program of their choice, along with a program of enrichment activities during their undergraduate studies.

 Entry requirements for the Bachelor of Fine Arts

 The Clearly-in Rank is the lowest score at which students were granted entry in 2018. i

 The Clearly-in Rank should be used as a guide for entry.
 It is not set in advance and may vary from year to year.
 The Clearly-in Rank is determined by the number of places available, the number of applicants listing the course as a preference and the academic achievement of those applicants.

 Access Melbourne allows eligible students to be considered below the Clearly-in Rank. i

 You must achieve the minimum ATAR (if indicated) to be considered for entry to this degree.
 The Clearly-in Rank may be above the Minimum ATAR, depending on the demand for the course and the number of places available.

-Once you've graduated from this degree, you can pursue your interest in the fine arts through graduate study in Film and Television at the VCA.
+Once you've graduated from this degree, you can pursue your interest in the fine arts through a range of graduate study options at the VCA.